 The RBA interest rate announcement is important because it is the central bank’s primary method to communicate with investors about monetary policy.

 More than simply announcing the new benchmark interest rate, the RBA also tells the market the reasoning behind its decision.
-It also offers insight on the outcome of succeeding interest rate decisions.
+It also offers insight into the outcome of succeeding interest rate decisions.

 What does the market expect for the upcoming rate decision?